HubSpot provides a cloud-based marketing, sales, and customer service software platform referred to as the growth platform... Show more

 The information on this webpage is provided for general informational and educational purposes only and is not intended as investment advice, a recommendation to purchase or sell any security, or an offer or solicitation related to investments.
 It does not consider your personal financial situation, goals, or risk profile, and all investing carries inherent risks, including the possibility of losing your entire investment.
 For more details, please review our full Disclaimers and Limitations.

-The Aroon Indicator for HUBS entered a downward trend on April 21, 2026.
-Tickeron's A.I.dvisor identified a pattern where the AroonDown red line was above 70 while the AroonUp green line was below 30 for three straight days.
-This could indicate a strong downward move is ahead for the stock.
+The 10-day RSI Indicator for HUBS moved out of overbought territory on June 02, 2026.
+This could be a bearish sign for the stock.
 Traders may want to consider selling the stock or buying put options.
-A.I.dvisor looked at 183 similar instances where the Aroon Indicator formed such a pattern.
-In of the 183 cases the stock moved lower.
-This puts the odds of a downward move at .
+Tickeron's A.I.dvisor looked at 33 similar instances where the indicator moved out of overbought territory.
+In of the 33 cases, the stock moved lower in the following days.
+This puts the odds of a move lower at .

 Following a 3-day decline, the stock is projected to fall further.
 Considering past instances where HUBS declined for three days, the price rose further in of 62 cases within the following month.
 The odds of a continued downward trend are .